-I travel with multiple credit cards but one that’s always in my pocket when I travel internationally is the Barclays Arrival Plus® World Elite Mastercard®.
+I travel with multiple credit cards but one that’s always in my pocket when I travel internationally is the Barclaycard Arrival® Plus World Elite Mastercard®.
 See terms and conditions for the Arrival Plus.
 There are many reasons why I love this card.
 Here are eight of them:

 1. It has a Chip with PIN capability